 · The Father saved the Son from failure.

-· The Father saved the Son from death.
+· The Father saved the Son from death, by raising Him from the dead.

 b.
 He will answer him from His holy heaven with the saving strength of His right hand: This confirms and strengthens the idea that the LORD saves His anointed.